Oleg Novitsky: Expedition 64/65

 Novitsky returned to space for the third time in April 2021, launching aboard Soyuz MS-18, alongside Roscosmos cosmonaut Pyotr Dubrov and American astronaut Mark T. Vande Hei.
-Novitsky landed on MS-18 on 17 October 2021, with actress Yulia Peresild and director Klim Shipenko.
+Novitsky landed on MS-18 on 17 October 2021 with actress Yulia Peresild and director Klim Shipenko.

+Soyuz MS-25/MS-24

+Novitsky was elected commander of Soyuz MS-25.
+He flew with Belarusian cosmonaut Marina Vasilevskaya and NASA astronaut Tracy Caldwell Dyson.
+Novitsky and Vasilevskaya spent 13 days at the station and returned on Soyuz MS-24 with NASA astronaut Loral O'Hara.

 Cinematography

 Cosmonaut Anton Shkaplerov (commander) and Klim Shipenko, the director of the film The Challenge together with the film's star, Yulia Peresild, will go to the ISS on the Soyuz MS-19 scheduled for October 5, 2021.
 The drama is a joint project of Roscosmos, Russia's Channel One and the Yellow, Black and White studio.
 Since May 24 the crew members have been training at the Yuri Gagarin Cosmonaut Training Center.
 Alternates trained for the mission and filming are actress Alyona Mordovina and director Alexey Dudin and the commander Oleg Artemyev.
 On July 23, 2021, the prime crew participated in a four-hour simulation inside a Soyuz replica while wearing the Sokol suit, and on July 30, the spacecraft began its pre-launch preparation.

-The director and actress returned to Earth on October 17, 2021 on Soyuz MS-18, with Commander Oleg Novitsky, who will play the role of a cosmonaut who needs medical assistance in the film.
+The director and actress returned to Earth on October 17, 2021, on Soyuz MS-18, with Commander Oleg Novitsky, who will play the role of a cosmonaut who needs medical assistance in the film.
 Cosmonaut Pyotr Dubrov and astronaut Mark Vande Hei, who arrived at the ISS on Soyuz MS-18, joined Shkaplerov on the return of Soyuz MS-19.
 Soyuz MS-19 landed on 30 March 2022.

 Movie portion to be shot on ISS

-Klim Shipenko shot about 35-40 minutes of film on the ISS, as well as taking on the position of director, operator, art director, and makeup artist.
+Klim Shipenko shot about 35–40 minutes of film on the ISS, as well as taking on the position of director, operator, art director, and makeup artist.
 Oleg Novitsky and Pyotr Dubrov will appear in the film, with Dubrov and Mark Vande Hei assisting in the production.
 Shkaplerov will appear in some scenes of the movie.